 Anand Rathi Wealth Files for Rs 1000 cr IPO

-Mumbai: Anand Rathi Wealth Limited, one of the leading non-bank wealth solutions firms in India, has filed its papers with the regulator for the IPO.
-As per market sources the issue size is expected to be around Rs 1000 crs.
+Mumbai: Anand Rathi Wealth Limited, one of India's leading non-bank wealth solutions firms, has filed its papers with the regulator for the IPO.
+As per market sources, the issue size is expected to be around Rs 1000 CRS.

 The issue is being made under rule 19(2)b of the Securities Contracts (Regulation) Rules, 1957, as amended, (the “SCRR”) and Regulation 31 of the SEBI ICDR Regulations where allocation to QIBs is 50%, NIIs is 15% and RIBs is 35%.